ASIM-SAMI/W10D01-HW-python/README.md

 ## Conclusion

 How does Python compare to other langauges you've used?
-Which language is is closest to?